tia-cima/tia-cima/README.md

-Software engineer specialized in Spring Boot and Angular applications.
+Software Engineer specialized in Spring Boot and Angular applications.

 Cybersecurity student at the University of Milan.